gmarav05/ts-game/README.md

 ## Learnings

+- Practiced

-- Learned how to use React JS Hooks like `useState`.
+- Learned how to use React with Typescript Hooks like `useState`.

+- Practiced props and prop typing.

+- Learned State Management with TypeScript.

 - Practiced building Component-based architecture.